Qualytics/userguide/docs/settings/security/security-page.md

 Check out this section to learn how to set up and use Role-based Access Control in your account.

-* By default, all users have access to all `Public` Datastores.
-If you want to limit access,:
+By default, all users have access to all `Public` Datastores.
+If you want to limit access:

 1. Create a new team,
 2. Add members,
 3. Add Datastores to new team,
 4. Choose whether they should have read or write access,
 5. Remove Datastores from Step 3 from `Public`

 !!! note
     - Only Admins have the ability to add new datastores, manage users/teams, and access API keys.

----
-## Begin
+## Access Security View

-* The `Security` section allows users with `administrator` role to manage `Users`, `Teams`, `Datastores` and `API` credentials.
+The `Security` section allows users with `administrator` role to manage `Users`, `Teams`, `Datastores` and `API` credentials.

----

 * Find the `Security` section by clicking on `Settings` in the menu bar: